Holly G. Carter, BVetMed

 James Boutette, DVM

 Dr. Boutette joined Evergreen Avian and Exotic in August of 2015.
 He is originally from Ontario, Canada and graduated from University of Tennessee’s College of Veterinary Medicine in 2002.
 Dr. Boutette participated in an internship and residency in avian and exotic medicine at the Ontario Veterinary College and the University of Pennsylvania Veterinary College respectively.
 While a student, Dr. Boutette worked at the American Eagle Foundation and he has since sat on the board of directors of the Freedom Center for Wildlife in New Jersey.
 He also served as the primary veterinarian for two other wildlife rehabilitation and education centers in South Jersey and near Philadelphia.
 Dr. Boutette has pursued further education in aquatic medicine, undertaking an intensive course at the Marine Biological Laboratory in Massachusetts.
 He is an avid aquarist himself.
+Dr. Boutette is now an owner of Evergreen Avian and Exotic Animal Hospital since 2021.

 Kristina Fletcher, DVM